msuret/product-color-matcher/README.md

 ### Database

-If no configuration is provided, the application wil attempt to connect a local database using [https://www.postgresql.org/docs/10/static/auth-methods.html#AUTH-PEER](peer authentication).
+If no configuration is provided, the application wil attempt to connect a local database using [peer authentication](https://www.postgresql.org/docs/10/static/auth-methods.html#AUTH-PEER).

 #### YAML